 The Association further believes that if districts undergo consolidation/deconsolidation, all education employees in the new district(s) should be treated equitably with no reduction in the salary, benefits, protections, bargaining rights, or due process rights of the employees.
 Employees of these public school districts should remain bargaining unit members of local, state, and national affiliates.
 (2008)

 A-38.
-Media Utilization
+Mass Media Use in Education